-Finger geometry
+Finger Geometry

-In the normal view of the panel, the selected Fingertip width, Finger length, and Finger height are shown.
-These settings provide different widths.
-To select a different Fingertip width, Finger length, or Finger height, press .
+In the normal view of the panel, the selected Fingertip Diameter and Length are shown.
+These two settings will, as well as the Mounting, allow to achieve different diameters and forces.
+Find more information in section Gripping Force and different Gripping Diameter.
+To select a different Fingertip Diameter and/or Length press on 2.

-Fingertip width
+Fingertip Diameter